kyle-rader/loki-cli/README.md

 # `loki-cli` - A Git Productivity CLI

 Git is a pretty great tool on it's own.
-But after some time common patterns emerge. `lk` is here to make those patterns fast.
+After some time common patterns emerge. `lk` is here to make those patterns fast.

 ## Install